RonIovine/gdbHooks/README.md

 There is a simple shell script wrapper around the 'gdb' command line program.

-Run the program from within gdb using Emacs/GUD as the graphical front end as follows:
+Run the program from within gdb in Emacs/GUD mode as the graphical front end as follows:

 `$ gdbEmacs gdbHooksDemo`